 The importance of personal hygiene and taking care of ourselves by eating healthy foods will be part of the curriculum as well as exploring what is right and wrong.

-Rose classes topic for the Spring 2018 term is ‘This is Me’
+Rose classes topic for the Summer 2018 term is ‘Feel’

 Secondary 3 Department